Skip to Content

 Need Assistance Determining Support?
-Contact Our Covington Child Support Lawyers
+Contact Our Greater Cincinnati & Northern Kentucky Child Support Lawyers

 It is important that you have experienced Covington child support lawyers by your side when you are determining child custody and child support.
 This ensures that the amount of child support is fair to all those involved and adequately covers regular expenses for the children involved.
 Although child support can be a contentious part of a divorce with children, ideally, parents would agree that they both want what is best for their children and act accordingly.
 Divorces and issues related to child custody and child support rarely go smoothly, however, child support is generally set based on a specific formula that takes a number of things into account.